ibolton95/CircuitPython/README.md

 Codes created on Caret

-Serial Monitor is Beagle Term
+Used Beagle Term for Serial Monitor

 Connected to GitHub through Termux